The Louis XV style (1730-1760)

 Ornamentation

-PAIR OF LOUIS XV STYLE CANDLESTICKS Pair of gilt bronze candelabras in the Louis XV style
+PAIR OF LOUIS XV STYLE CANDLESTICKS Pair of ormolu candelabra in the Louis XV style

-Under Louis XV, it is very recognizable by its fantastic movement and its gushing life which oppose it to the stiffness of the previous century.
-It is characterised by the use of curved lines, rocaille, a pronounced taste for plant motifs arranged without symmetry and exotic themes.
+Under Louis XV, it is highly recognizable for its fantastic movement and gushing life, in contrast to the stiffness of the previous century.
+It is characterized by the use of curved lines and rocaille, and a pronounced taste for non-symmetrical plant motifs and exotic themes.

-The curved, moving line, used systematically, softens the forms and motifs.
-But sinuosity does not exclude a certain firmness: the C or S lines arch nervously or bend gracefully.
+Curved, flowing lines are used systematically to soften shapes and motifs.
+But sinuosity does not exclude a certain firmness: C- or S-shaped lines arch nervously or bend gracefully.

-The rocaille is the most striking expression of the Louis XV style.
-The name rocaille was first given to a rock of bronze or earthenware forming the base of an object, then the term was extended to all tormented production to define a whole way of feeling and seeing.
+Rocaille is the most striking expression of the Louis XV style.
+The name was first given to a bronze or earthenware rock forming the base of an object, then the term was extended to all tormented production to define a whole way of feeling and seeing.

-Exoticism was omnipresent in the middle of the 18th century: firstly, imports from the Far East were copied, and then fanciful decorations with Chinese figures, exotic birds and pagodas were created.
+Exoticism was ubiquitous in the mid-18th century: first, imports from the Far East were copied, then fanciful decorations featuring Chinese figures, exotic birds and pagodas.

 The decorative motifs are common to bronzes, silverware, wood carvings and marquetry.
 Their themes are borrowed from flora and fauna.
 The cartouches are curved, inclined and framed by rocaille motifs.
 The shell, very much in use, is irregular and is torn apart: it is serrated, openwork or pleated.
 The flowers are stylised: in bouquets or in garlands, the flowers are present everywhere, surrounded by stylised foliage, often gilded.
 The acanthus leaf is intimately mixed with all the rocaille motifs.
 Finally, attributes are very popular: attributes of love, hunting, music or pastoral.

-LOUIS XV PERIOD COMMODE TOMBEAU, STAMPED L. PELLETIERLouis XV period Pelletier stamped chest of drawers
+LOUIS XV PERIOD COMMODE TOMBEAU, STAMPED L. PELLETIERLouis XV period chest of drawers stamped Pelletier

 The Rocaille style, this very French expression of a baroque tendency in ornamentation, was judged to be excessive and bore some of the rich clientele, including Madame de Pompadour, the king's mistress and a very influential figure in the arts.
 With her brother, the Marquis de Marigny, a supporter of the so-called "Greek style" and a return to the ornamental repertoire of classical architecture, Madame de Pompadour tempered the excesses of Rocaille.
 Symmetry reappeared in the ornamentation, while the curves of the furniture were straightened out: this was the evolution towards the so-called "Transition" style , which would lead to neoclassicism under Louis XVI.